cspotcode/hookable-typescript/README.md

 One-stop-shop for augmenting the compiler.
 So many tools reinvent the wheel, supporting transformers, compiler behavior changes, etc.  I think it would be helpful to the community if all these use-cases could be implemented on top of a single plugin API.

+---

+## TODOs

+How to expose a hooking API from the CLI?
+It's a single file which will immediately invoke its CLI handler.
+We need a way to insert hooks *before* the CLI handler.